Riley oxidation: Scope

 The Riley Oxidation is amenable to a variety of carbonyl and olefinic systems with a high degree of regiocontrol based on the substitution pattern of the given system.

-Ketones with two available alpha methylene positions react more quickly at the least hindered position.:
+Ketones with two available α-methylene positions react more quickly at the least hindered position.:

 Allylic oxidation can be predicted by the substitution pattern on the olefin.
-In the case of 1,2-disubstituted olefins, reaction rates follow CH > CH¬2 > CH3:
+In the case of 1,2-disubstituted olefins, reaction rates follow CH > CH2 > CH3:

-Geminally-substiuted olefins react in the same order of reaction rates as above:
+Geminally-substituted olefins react in the same order of reaction rates as above:

-Trisubstiuted alkenes experience reactivity at the more substituted end of the double bond.
-The order of reactivity follows that CH2 > CH¬3 > CH:
+Trisubstituted alkenes experience reactivity at the more substituted end of the double bond.
+The order of reactivity follows that CH2 > CH3 > CH:

 Due to the rearrangement of the double bond, terminal olefins tend to give primary allylic alcohols:

 Cyclic alkenes prefer to undergo allylic oxidation within the ring, rather than the allylic position at the sidechain.
 In bridged ring systems, Bredt’s rule is followed and bridgehead positions are not oxidized: